Managing small-acreage horse farms in Central and Eastern Oregon

 Less than 12 inches of precipitation: No nitrogen fertilizer is recommended.

 Clovers and other legumes are sometimes added to grass pastures.
-As noted above, a small amount of legumes can offset some nitrogen fertilizer requirements.
+As noted above, a small amount of legume seed can offset some nitrogen fertilizer requirements.
 Consult your OSU Extension Service office personnel or your fertilizer dealer about fertilizer rates under these conditions, as nitrogen fertilization needs may be decreased or eliminated.
 These sources can also provide local information about the proper fertilizer, or blend of fertilizers, that will supply needed nutrients economically.

 Forage-specific dangers to horses